truecharts/public/charts/stable/organizr/docs/forward_auth.md

+---
-# Organizr Forward Auth Setup Guide
+title: Organizr Forward Auth Setup Guide
+---

 Basic setup guide for enabling Organizr authentication on your apps using Traefik forwardAuth.